carlintchuisseu/machine_learning_with_python_project/README.md

 # machine_learning_with_python_project
-This project is the final assignment for the capstone project machine learning with python on coursera
+This repo contains hands on labs of the course machine learning with python from the IBM data science professional certificate on coursera